Francis Younghusband: Expedition to Tibet

 In 1903, Curzon appointed Younghusband as the head of the Tibet Frontier Commission; John Claude White, the political officer of Sikkim, and E. C. Wilton, served as his deputy commissioners in the commission.
-Younghusband subsequently led the British expedition to Tibet, which had the putative aim to settle disputes over the Sikkim–Tibet border, but eventually exceeded instructions from the government of the United Kingdom and became a de facto invasion of Tibet.
-Roughly 100 mi inside Tibet, on the way to Gyantse, thence to the capital of Lhasa, a confrontation outside the hamlet of Guru led to a victory by the expedition's troops over 600–700 Tibetan soldiers.
-The expedition's troops, equipped with rifles and machine guns, overpowered the less-equipped Tibetan forces, who were armed with hoes, swords, and flintlocks.
+Younghusband subsequently led the British expedition to Tibet, which had the putative aim of settling disputes over the Sikkim–Tibet border, but eventually exceeded instructions from Younghusband's superiors and became a de facto invasion.
+Roughly 100 mi inside Tibet, on the way to Gyantse, thence to the capital of Lhasa, Younghusband's troops defeated 600–700 Tibetan troops near the hamlet of Guru.
+The expedition's troops, equipped with rifles and machine guns, easily routed the poorly-equipped Tibetan forces, who were armed with hoes, swords, and flintlocks.

 Ultimately, 202 men of Younghusband's expedition were killed in action while 411 died of non-combat causes.
 The expedition was supported by Ugyen Wangchuck of the Kingdom of Bhutan (who was to become the King of Bhutan in 1907), who was knighted in return for his services.
-However, the invasion of Tibet embarrassed the British government, which desired good relations with the Qing dynasty for the sake of Britain's trade with Chinese coastal settlements.
-Accordingly, the British government repudiated the Treaty of Lhasa, signed by Younghusband and Tibetan leaders, due to concerns over its impact on relations with the Qing dynasty and trade with Chinese coastal regions.
+However, the invasion embarrassed the British government, which desired good relations with the Qing dynasty for the sake of Britain's trade with Chinese coastal settlements.
+As a result, the British government repudiated the Convention of Lhasa signed by Younghusband and Tibetan officials due to concerns over its impact on Anglo-Chinese relations and trade with Chinese coastal regions.

 In 1891, Younghusband received the Companion of the Order of the Indian Empire, and then he was awarded the honour of Knight Commander of the Order of the Star of India in December 1904.
 He was also awarded the Kaisar-I-Hind Medal (gold) in 1901, and the Gold Medal of the Royal Scottish Geographical Society in 1905.
 In 1906, Younghusband settled in Kashmir as the British Resident representative before returning to Britain in 1909, where he was an active member of many clubs and societies.
 In 1908, he was promoted to lieutenant colonel.
 During the First World War, his patriotic Fight for Right campaign commissioned the song "Jerusalem".